 The question of Traditional vs Simplified Chinese comes down to which markets are you trying to target?
 Lead generation uses different platforms and Chinese characters depending on the geographical market of your consumers.
 This also means understanding the linguistic differences in the types of vocabulary that Chinese consumers use in different regions.

 If you plan to do business in mainland China or target Chinese speakers in Singapore, then use Simplified versions of Chinese.
 It is important to keep in mind that while consumers have access to many Western platforms or websites in Singapore, businesses will need to adjust their lead generation tactics for mainland China to prevent issues with the Great Firewall of China.

-LinkedIn works in both Singapore and mainland China.
-However, Facebook and Google do not work in China.
+Facebook, Google, and LinkedIn do not work in China.
 The main platforms for mainland China are Baidu, Toutiao, Douyin, Weibo, and WeChat.